tangowithcode/tango_with_django_2/manuscript/chapter17-jquery.md

 Most contemporary web browsers have a series of *developer tools* within them that allow you to see what's going on with your client-side JavaScript code.
 Accessing these tools depends on what browser you are using.
 On Chrome, you can access developer tools by clicking the options menu (three dots), selecting `More Tools`, and clicking `Developer Tools`.

-When the tools load, you can click the `Console` tab to see output from the JavaScript interpreter -- including any error messages!
-In the [example screenshot below](#fig-dev-tools), you can see that an error is preventing code from running.
+When the tools load, you can click the `Console` tab to see the output from the JavaScript interpreter -- including any error messages!
+In the [example screenshot below](#fig-dev-tools), you can see that an error is preventing the code from running.
 A cursory look at the error message shows that we included one too many `r`'s in our `msgStr` variable, thus providing us with a vital clue to figure out what is going on.

 {id="fig-dev-tools"}
 ![The developer tools in Google Chrome, showing the console output.
 Look at the console output to figure out what's going wrong with your code if it's not working as expected.](images/dev-tools.png)